-ASSET's Youth Program - This program is designed to provide at-risk High School Students with support that enriches their lives through various activities, provides academic support through tutoring, after-school instruction and a safe and quiet place for independent study.
-Many of the students served by this program are able to earn their High School Diploma through obtaining credits that they would otherwise not have the ability to recover.
+ASSET's Youth Program - This program is designed to provide at-risk High School Students with support that enriches their lives through various activities, provides academic support through tutoring, after-school instruction and a safe and quiet place for independent study. .
+In 2015 the Assets program served 11,200 students, many of the students served by this program are able to earn their High School Diploma through obtaining credits that they would otherwise not have the ability to recover.
 These programs are currently held at five high schools Monday through Friday, 2:00pm to 6:00pm.